 Max's Cosmic Cinema

 Also helpful for the homework, and life/research in general, are a number of statistics packages.
 Freely available code from the Penn State Astrostatics group is available from their webpage..
 Gaussfit, from the Texas astronomy statistics people, is available from their webpage..
 Also, here at UW on the campus PCs you can use minitab.
 If you're interested writing your own codes, the Penn State papers/webpage is probably the place to get the equations with derivations, and is the best source for analyzing censored data.
-Gaussfit is a powerful, general fitting program.
+Gaussfit is the most powerful, general fitting program.
 Minitab is probably the simplest for quick look analysis.
 Many people in the department swear by IDL, which Chip Kobulnicky will use in his grad class.
-Python is the new big thing.

 Wayne Hu's webpage which includes great tutorials at a range of levels, and many of them!

 AASTeX website is your one-stop shopping for LaTeX templates (samples and downloads) and additional documentation.

 A plotting package I particularly like is called Super Mongo.
 It is called from linux with "sm".
 The linked page has sm manuals, examples, and more.

 An on-line resource you'll find useful is NED, which stands for NASA Extragalactic Database.
 It's good for finding out about individual objects as well as a source of review papers.

 I use IRAF to do my data reduction and analysis.
 IRAF is documented in a number of places (as it different parts are written in a number of places).
 The usually most useful site, is from NOAO, and it has tutorials for basic CCD image/spectroscopy reductions.

 NASA's Astrophysical Data System, or ADS, is very useful, primarily as a way to look up papers online.
 Suggested exercise: look up the papers by the astronomers in the department.